Activities & Days Out / 17 July, 2023 / Ellie Thompson

 Encourage your children to get creative with a project that’s guaranteed to put a smile on their faces.
 Add some magical light and pattern with a suncatcher hanging from a tree’s branches or pergola.
 Also known as rainbow makers, when they catch the sunlight colourful patterns will dance and flicker around the garden.

 One of the easiest ways to keep kids amused for hours is to set up an imaginative play scenario in the garden.
 Tea parties and picnics are always popular, especially if you invite the teddy bears too.
 Throw down a picnic rug then add a few key accessories to get the party started.
 Giving it a birthday theme will go down well, especially if you add the right props.

-If you never know where the tent pegs are and even if you find them it’s a palaver putting the tent up, think about a more permanent structure for kids to camp out.
+If you never know where the tent pegs are, and even if you find them, it’s a palaver putting the tent up, so think about a more permanent structure for kids to camp out.
 A wooden teepee makes a great hideaway (they come with a fabric door to keep parents out) and you can find a space for it that doesn’t leave a big patch of dead grass on the lawn.
 Add duvets, throws, a few cushions, and an airbed if you want to take things up to the next level.

 It’s not too late to plant seeds and still get a bumper crop this summer.
 Herbs such as mint (add to homemade lemonade) and basil (for homemade pizza) are super easy to grow.
 If children want to try flowers, a pack of forget me not seeds is a good starter.
 They can be grown throughout summer and into September.
 It will soon be time to plant spring bulbs too, which helps them learn about the growing seasons.